dearlywon-obligation740/ecommerce-executive-dashboards/data-cleaning/cleaning-notes.md

 <h2>Output</h2>

 <p>Exported as CSV and loaded into Excel's Data Model via Power Query as <code>fact_transactions</code>.
-Data types for ID columns were explicitly set to Text in Power Query to prevent Excel auto-converting numeric-looking codes to numbers.</p>
+Data types for ID columns were explicitly set to Text in Power Query to prevent Excel from auto-converting numeric-looking codes to numbers.</p>

 ---